 Consequences for inappropriate cafeteria behavior follow the Student Code of Conduct.
-As a general practice, students in K-4 will receive a verbal warning for the first offense and will be moved to a time-out table to finish lunch on the second offense.
+As a general practice, students in K-4 will receive a verbal warning for the first offense.
+Further infractions will result in being placed on the behavior tracker and will result in appropriate consequences.